zzhheloise/Time-aware-LM/README.md

 ## Configuration Files

-The components in each configurations file will be updated later.
+The components in configurations files are:
  * input_length (int) : the input sequence length
  * output_length (int) : the output sequence length
  * num_train_epochs (int) : number of training epochs